Valereon/blink/README.md

     foo = "ls -l"
 ```
 all you do is run `blink run build` or `blink run foo` you can name these commands anything you want.

+## Other Langauge Support
+Any langauge is technically automatically supported.
+All you need to do is get the standalone binaries from the website and set it up in `\.blink\bin\yourLang` and then do a `blink pa .\blink\bin\yourLang\languageExecutable` and the same with the package manager.
+Only issue is you have to figure out how to make the package manager behave so that it installs inside of the blink folder.
+Then you can do as you would!

 ### The Process Behind Blink